Extensions of translation invariant valuations on polytopes: Valuations without continuous extensions

 We add a few comments on the construction of the polytopes $P_k$, which are used in the proof, as well as on the strategy of the proof.
 In \cite{Hind}, in dimension $d=3$ a polytope $P_k\subset\R^d$, $k\in\N$, is defined as the convex hull of those points on the unit sphere whose projection to $\R^{d-1}$ lies in the discrete set $2^{-k}\Z^{d-1}$.
 The polytopes $P_k$ converge to the rotation invariant unit ball $B^d$, as $k\to\infty$, and a subsequence of $\htau_j(P_k,\cdot)$ converges weakly to a measure $\htau$ on $F(d,d-j)$.
 If $\htau$ is not rotation invariant, then there is a rotation $\vartheta\in SO_d$ such that $\vartheta \htau\neq\htau$, and hence there is a continuous function $\tilde f$ on $F(d,d-j)$ which separates $\vartheta\htau$ and $\htau$.
 Using $\tilde f$, we can define a flag-continuous valuation $\varphi$ such that $ \lim_{k\to\infty} \varphi (P_k)\not= \lim_{k\to\infty} \varphi (\vartheta P_k)$.
 In order to show that $\htau$ is not rotation invariant, it is crucial to know and control the set of $j$-faces of $P_k$.
 Already for $d=3$ and $j=1$ (which is considered in \cite{Hind}) this turns out to be a delicate task and at least one symmetry argument in \cite{Hind} is apparently not available.

 For this reason, we use a modified construction for a sequence of polytopes that was first described, and used for a different purpose, in \cite{HS}.
 In \cite{HS}, a polytope $P_t$, for $t>0$, is defined as the convex hull of a subset of those points on a rotational paraboloid whose projection to $\R^{d-1}$ lies in the discrete set $2t\Z^{d-1}$.
 For these polytopes, the set of $j$-faces, for general dimension and $j\in\{0,\ldots,d-1\}$, is explicitly determined in \cite{HS}.
-The limit set $K$ of $(P_t)$, as $t\to 0^+$, (that is, part of the paraboloid) is then only invariant under rotations fixing the vertical axis.
-The same will be true for the polytopes which are used in the subsequent proof.
-But this is enough to admit a modification of the argument described in the preceding paragraph (and based on \cite{Hind}).
+The limit set $K$ of $(P_t)$, as $t\to 0^+$, (that is, part of the paraboloid) is then invariant under rotations fixing the vertical axis.
+In contrast, the facial structure of the polytopes $P_t$, for $t>0$, remains rigid in the sense that the orthogonal projections to $\R^{d-1}$ of the linear subspaces which are parallel to the faces of the polytopes $P_t$ are coordinate subspaces.
+This is enough to admit a modification of the argument described in the preceding paragraph (and based on \cite{Hind}).
 The construction of the polytopes $P_t$ is related to a well known construction in computational geometry used to determine the Delaunay triangulation of a point set in $\R^{d-1}$ via the convex hull of the set of points vertically lifted to a paraboloid (see \cite[Section 13.1/2, Observation 13.13]{Edelsbrunner} and \cite[Section 7]{JT2013}).

 \begin{theorem} For each $j\in\{1,\ldots, d-2\}$, there is a flag-continuous $j$-homogeneous valuation $\varphi= \varphi_j$ on ${\cal P}$ and a convex body $K\in\K$ such that there exist two sequences of polytopes, $(P_k)$ and $(Q_k)$, $k\in\N$, with $P_k \to K$ and $ Q_k\to K$, as $k\to\infty$, and such that the limits $\lim_{k\to\infty} \varphi (P_k)$ and $\lim_{k\to\infty} \varphi (Q_k)$ exist but satisfy